trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

    ```

    By default, the node stores its data in the folder `$HOME/.tezos-node`.
+   If this directory is not empty, you may have need to rename it (to keep its data) or remove it.

 1. Download a rolling snapshot of the network from https://snapshot.tzinit.org based on the instructions on that site.
-For example, the command to download a Ghostnet snapshot from the EU servers might look like this:
+For example, the command to download a Ghostnet snapshot from the European servers might look like this:

    ```bash
    wget -O snapshot_file https://snapshots.eu.tzinit.org/ghostnet/rolling